hh221165/TEZOS_ICO_PASSWORD_RECOVERY_TOOL/README.md

 # TEZOS_ICO_PASSWORD_RECOVERY_TOOL
 Tool to recover Tezos ICO password if parts of the password are known or guessable

+Donations welcome: tz1dBY6SeETnveGf9H2ThvYscV4RtzvAvaUf

+When I first heard that people forgot their ICO Password in 2017, I had to chuckle as I could not imagine how that can happen.
+After the mainnet launch the smile certainly drained my face after I tried several passwords without success.
+In the following several months I made multiple attempts to find a solution to recover my password.
+I have played with John The Ripper in combination with Crunch, Andrea Pizzato solution from Github and several others without success.
+I was absolutely sure I created the password in a pattern that I usually use to create my passwords but I just couldn’t find a tool which was reflecting this pattern.
+Although the invested amount was not a dramatic loss, I got so annoyed about my stupidity, that I decided to learn how to program good enough, to being able to create a tool on my own which reflects the pattern of password creation that I usually use.
+So, several months ago I started to learn programming in Python and created a tool which did the trick for me.
+As I am a lazy guy, I decided to do it in a way to have a user interface to enter the Data needed.
+I just didn’t want to fiddle around with command line entries.
+Although the tool is not fully finished and has several limitations, I could not believe my eyes last Sunday when it suddenly displayed “Your password is – “…………………”.
+The password is 20 characters and consists of 5 different components where each component could have been multiple different options.
+Due to the advice on the wallet creation page during ICO to use an absolute unique password, I obviously decided to vary one of the components, and did not write it down.
+With the tool I created I checked several hundred million different combinations before I succeeded.
+On My computer which is a Windows Six Core machine with 32 GB of RAM, I could check about 1.700 different passwords per second using multiprocessing.
+My funds are meanwhile recovered and transferred to a Trezor Hardware wallet.
+Although I know that my code is far from perfect, could be improved a lot and could also be extended with features, I decided to put it on Github for download.
+Maybe it helps someone else as well.
+Maybe someone even knows how to get the code running on the GPU (I tried but failed miserably) which should increase the hash -rate significantly.
+In this case the brute forcing of parts of the password might get much better and stable.
+In this case I even would consider to put some more efforts in, just for fun.
+If you are successful with it, I would be happy if you let me know.
+And of course, feel free to donate to my TEZOS donation wallet if you recovered your password successfully and think that I deserve some gratitude for my efforts.
+Wallet Address: tz1dBY6SeETnveGf9H2ThvYscV4RtzvAvaUf

+If you think my code is crap, that is fine too.
+As said, I learned how to code because of a need for it.
+Although I am a technician, the last time I programmed something seriously is about 30 years ago in Commodore Basic and Assembler on a C64.

+######################################

 The methods how passwords are created vary from person to person.
 Never the less in discussions with colleagues, friends and family, I found that everyone has a typical way to create password.
 Although everyone also thinks his method is unique, I found that there is for most persons a similar pattern how passwords are created.
 As I could not find any wordlist generator which reflected this way of creating passwords, I tied to create a wordlist generator on my own.
 The primary goal of this program is to create a wordlist which is as short as possible to minimize brute-force attempts to recover passwords.
 This program is not brute-forcing itself, it is simply a tool which creates a wordlist which can be provided to brute forcing programs such a “John The Ripper”.

 How are passwords created: